Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.1.md

 - Enemies will no longer use a PS40 at extremely close range.
 - More reliable timer storage across crashes.
 - Fix patrol points in the 'Ton Hotel in Mission 8 so that the riot cops actually patrol the hotel.
+- "Getting Colder..." infolink from Alex in Mission 1 UNATCO HQ actually works if you leave his office without talking to him.
 </details>